andybeet/andybeet/README.md

 ### About me

+Hi!
+I'm Andy.
 I am a research scientist and analyst (with [IBSS](https://www.ibsscorp.com/)) in support of NOAA Fisheries.
-I am part of the [Ecosystem Dynamics and Assessment Branch](https://github.com/NOAA-EDAB).
-I received an undergraduate and masters degrees in Statistics from University of Wales, Swansea.
-Current research interests include ecosystem based fisheries management, multispecies ecosystem modelling, understanding the biological and technical interactions within complex ecosystems.
-I am a proponent of open science principles aiming to increase reproducibility and transparency in collaborative team settings.
-I also hold a guest investigator position at the Woods Hole Oceanographic Institution.
+As a proponent of open science principles I strive to show by example the importance of reproducible workflows, transparency in methodologies, and that collaboration is a necessity for advancing scientific and policy based work.
+This philosophy is applied to all of my work.
+To read more please visit [andybeet.com](andybeet.com)

 * [Research Gate](https://www.researchgate.net/profile/Andrew-Beet)
 * [Linkedin](https://www.linkedin.com/in/andy-beet-611017107/)